radiantearth/stac-browser/README.md

 #### allowedDomains

 You can list additional domains (e.g. `example.com`) that private data is sent to, e.g. authentication data.

+#### apiCatalogPriority

+For STAC APIs there are two potential sources for catalogs and collections:
+1. Collections loaded from `/collections` and detected through the `data` link
+2. Childs (i.e. Catalogs and Collections) loaded from various sources and detected through the `child` links

+By default, STAC Browser loads and shows data from both sources, but tries to eliminate duplicates.
+If you only want to show the data from one of the sources, you can use this option.
+The following options are available:
+- `collections`: Show only collections
+- `childs`: Show only children
+- `null`: Default behavior

 #### detectLocaleFromBrowser